Kawue/grine-v2/README.md

 # Grine v2

+GRINE is an interactive visualization tool for the exploration of community structures in MSI image networks.
 If you use GRINE for your own work please reference it as [1].

 ## Data Creation
 To start Grine three files need to be provided: